wooleejaan/blog/src/content/archives/Cypher.md

 <img src="/images/cypher/2.avif" width="500px" height="300px" title="cypher 2"/>

 I know this steak dosen't exist.
 I know that when I put it in my mouth. the Matrix is telling my brain that it is juicy and delicious.
 After nine years, you know what I realize?
 Ignorance is bliss.
-I don't want to remember nothing.
+I don't want to remember nothing.<br>
+···

 If I had to choose between that and the Matrix, I choose the Matrix.
 The Matrix isn't real.
-I think the Matrix can be more real than this world.
+I think the Matrix can be more real than this world.<br>
+···